Skip to main content

 The rules that govern the rating — every threshold, criterion, and disclosure — are also fingerprinted and permanently timestamped on the blockchain, separately from any individual certification.
 This means the methodology itself cannot be changed retroactively.
 A verifier can confirm that the rating rules predated the certification they governed, closing the loop on the question: "Could the rules have been adjusted after the fact to produce a more favourable result?"
 The answer is mathematically provable: no.

-The result: any third party can independently confirm that the data hasn't changed, that a specific track was part of the certified batch, that the certification happened when it claims, and that the rating rules were locked in before the assessment — all without contacting TrackForge.
+The result: any third party can independently confirm that the rating event proof files have not changed, that the event is tied to the certified evidence root, that any anchored proof happened when it claims, and that the rating rules were locked in before the assessment — all without contacting TrackForge.

 Why this matters commercially